PranayBandaru/SMS-microserviceESA/README.md

 }
 ```

-- For unsuccessful responses, refer to ```Design Specifications.pdf``` document.
-The responses this app gives exactly syncs with those.

 ### Default response
-This will be the default response for all other methods and configurations
+This is the default response for all other methods and configurations which have not being used/enabled.

 Status Code - 405
 ```bash